Spin-orbit-coupling-induced phase separation in trapped Bose gases: Spin-orbit-coupling-induced phase separation

-In above, we have revealed the physical mechanism of Rashba spin-orbit-coupling-induced phase separation.
-We demonstrate that a weakly trapped spin-orbit-coupled BEC satisfies requirements of the mechanism.
-Quantum phase in trapped spin-orbit-coupled BECs may be phase separated states.
+In the above, we revealed the physical mechanism of Rashba spin-orbit-coupling-induced phase separation.
+We demonstrate that a weakly trapped spin-orbit-coupled BEC satisfies the requirements of the mechanism.
+The quantum phase in trapped spin-orbit-coupled BECs may be phase separated states.
 The spin-orbit-coupling-induced phase separation is a single-particle effect.
 The role of nonlinearity in the BEC is to spontaneously choose one energy minimum for condensation.
-In the following, we study ground states of a trapped spin-orbit-coupled BEC and identify features of spin-orbit-coupling-induced phase separation.
+In the following, we study the ground states of a trapped spin-orbit-coupled BEC and identify features of spin-orbit-coupling-induced phase separation.